CBD. In case you haven’t noticed, this tiny compound is having a big moment of fame.

 Studies on CBD have shown it can help with this soreness and stiffness that comes with post-workout by:

 Your sore muscles and joints may be experiencing inflammation post-hardcore workout, which could explain some of the pain.
-A study out of the European Journal of Pain on animals found that CBD applied on skin could help lower inflammation due to arthritis.
+A study out of the European Journal of Pain on animals found that CBD applied on the skin could help lower inflammation due to arthritis.
 Another discovered CBD can reduce inflammatory and chronic neuropathic pain, which is usually difficult to treat. [*][*]

-Along with reducing inflammation, CBD when applied topically has been able to provide pain relief for people suffering from arthritis and neuropathic pain.
+Along with reducing inflammation, CBD, when applied topically, has been able to provide pain relief for people suffering from arthritis and neuropathic pain.
 While this isn’t exactly muscle pain from a workout, it is similar in that the pain is local in the same way a sore muscle is local.

-When it comes to widespread pain, studies show that our endocannabinoid system, the part of our nervous system that contains “receivers” for for cannabinoid compounds like CBD and THC, plays a huge role in regulating pain. [*] This may be why CBD has shown to improve widespread pain and inflammation, because it acts on your nervous system as a whole to spread pain-relieving effects.
+When it comes to widespread pain, studies show that our endocannabinoid system, the part of our nervous system that contains “receivers” for cannabinoid compounds like CBD and THC, plays a huge role in regulating pain. [*] This may be why CBD has shown to improve widespread pain and inflammation because it acts on your nervous system as a whole to spread pain-relieving effects.

 If you’re feeling stiff after a workout, CBD may be able to help get you moving again.
 While the research is limited, one study on Multiple Sclerosis patients found CBD was able to reduce muscle spasticity, a fancy term for muscles that are contracting too often, which results in stiffness, soreness, and reduced mobility. [*] It also showed an ability to help reduce fatigue, which as we know can hit pretty hard after an intense workout.